hello-jason/intro-to-middleman/markdown.md

 1. RubyGems

   Extensions to ruby are packaged into `gems`.
-Visit [rubygems.org](https://rubygems.org/) to install RubyGems and search for availalbe gems.
+Visit [rubygems.org](https://rubygems.org/) to install RubyGems onto your computer.

-  Middleman has a lot of Middleman-specific gems
+  Then, search and install gems into your project.
+Middleman has a lot of Middleman-specific gems that add additional functionality.

 --